MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 While rare, now and then the database holding the background tiles can become corrupted, for example by a sudden power loss.

 To resolve you can clear all the data for the app (upload any pending changes before that), or you can try to simply remove the database file,.
-The location is typically (on removable storage or on the internal "sdcard") Android/data/de.blau.android/files/databases/osmaptilefscache_db.db, remove the accompanying journal file too.
+The location is typically (on removable storage or on the internal "sdcard") in `Android/data/de.blau.android/files/databases/` remove `osmaptilefscache_db.db` and the accompanying journal file too.

 #### Can't save MapRoulette API Key